yosh95/chat/README.md

 # LLM Chat Client with Web Search Integration

-This project provides a command-line interface (CLI) chat client that interacts with various Large Language Models (LLMs) and integrates with Google Custom Search to enhance the conversation experience.
+This project provides a command-line interface (CLI) LLM client that interacts with various Large Language Models (LLMs) and integrates with Google Custom Search to enhance the conversation experience.
 It supports OpenAI and Google Gemini APIs.

 ## Features